CODE OF CIVIL PROCEDURE IN KUWAIT

 7. Two Arabic translations of court documents are necessary, while the receiver is free to accept the English versions if they choose.
 The process of serving papers often takes less than a year.

 8. For proper service in the majority of nations, it is necessary to have the papers translated into the national language.
 Even if the formal approach is used, the U.S. Department of State still recommends using a translator.
-It is conceivable, though unlikely that the defendant would submit a demurrer on the grounds that he or she does not grasp the nature and content of the papers at issue since they have not been translated.
+It is conceivable, though unlikely, that the defendant would submit a demurrer because he or she does not grasp the nature and content of the papers at issue since they have not been translated.